Boundless

 Checks

-If the action is still considered risky, make a Check by rolling a number of dice equal to a relevant Attribute score (Strength, Dexterity, Willpower).
-You may also spend any number of Stamina; each point adding 1D to the roll.
+When your character attempts something challenging, make a Check by rolling a number of dice equal to a relevant Attribute score (Strength, Dexterity, or Willpower).
+You or an ally may spend any number of Stamina; each point adding 1D to the roll.
+Allies who help share the same risks as your character.

 Saves